History of CHBN

 In 2009 the team considered that there would be benefit to those outside the hospital being able to receive a similar style of service to that already provided to the hospital patients.
-It was felt that health, lifestyle and wellbeing information is relevant to everyone regardless of whether or not they are a patient.
+It was felt that health, lifestyle and wellbeing information is relevant to everyone regardless of whether they are an in-patient.

-In the summer of 2009 the organisation undertook a trial broadcast to those in the community of Truro where CHBN provided a service with strong emphasis on health and wellbeing, achieved by working closely with the Royal Cornwall Hospitals Trust and numerous other organisations and services within the local community.
+In the summer of 2009, the organisation undertook a trial broadcast to those in the community of Truro where the station provided a service with strong emphasis on health and wellbeing, achieved by working closely with the Royal Cornwall Hospitals Trust and numerous other organisations and services within the community.

-Following submission of an application for a full time licence, in May 2012 CHBN was awarded a Community Radio licence allowing it to broadcast on FM to Truro and the surrounding areas.
+Following submission of an application for a full-time licence, in May 2012 CHBN was awarded a Community Radio licence by Ofcom, allowing it to broadcast on FM to Truro and the surrounding areas.

 An Outstanding Contribution

 At this time Elizabeth Sanders stepped in and subsequently became Station Manager.
-Upon joining Elizabeth worked tirelessly to build the organisation back up on operational and financial levels, developing a stronger relationship with the Royal Cornwall Hospitals Trust and organisations within the local community, ensuring that the patient was at the heart of the organisation's activities.
+Upon joining Elizabeth worked tirelessly to build the organisation back up on operational and financial levels.
+Elizabeth developed a stronger relationship with the Royal Cornwall Hospitals Trust and organisations within the local community, ensuring that the patient was at the heart of the organisation's activities.

 Thank You One and All

 The committed team at CHBN have many big plans for the continued development of the station and its services.

 From those simple beginnings with Anne Pound and her father playing their old gramophone in Matron's office, through to the sophisticated studio used by presenters today, CHBN is proud that the core values of the service and its volunteers have remained the same: to provide the best entertainment possible to the listeners and hopefully improve the stay of those in hospital.